flabby99/neuro-tools/README.md

 ## See also

-We have extra scripts for a specific experiment to investigate Claustral function on [GitHub](https://github.com/seankmartin/Claustrum_Experiment)
+We have extra scripts for a specific experiment to investigate Claustral function on [GitHub](https://github.com/seankmartin/Claustrum_Experiment).

+We also have a [utility package](https://github.com/seankmartin/PythonUtils) and [python project template](https://github.com/seankmartin/PythonTemplate).